thejasmeetsingh/yt-analytics-mcp/README.md

 ### Authentication errors

-- Re-run the token command to generate a fresh token — this works for both first-time setup and expired or revoked tokens:
+- Re-run the token command and follow the step-by-step flow described in the [Generate or Refresh Auth Token](#generate-or-refresh-auth-token) section above — this works for both first-time setup and expired or revoked tokens:
   ```bash
   yt-analytics-mcp -credentials=/path/to/client_secret.json -token
   ```
-- Follow the browser prompts to grant the app access to your YouTube account
 - Make sure your Google account is listed as a test user in the OAuth consent screen
 - If you haven't used the app in a while, your token may have expired — regenerating it via the command above is all that's needed